 - Dr. Nancy Edick, Dean of UNO’s College of Education;

-- Dr. Beth Leader-Janssen, Professor in the Department of Special Education and Communication Disorders; and
+- Dr. Beth Leader-Janssen, Chair of UNO's Department of Special Education and Communication Disorders; and

 - Dr. Phil Nordness, Professor in the Department of Special Education and Communication Disorders.